JP EN

 Comment

-The research of quantum computer has been very active during the recent years.
-One of the reasons of the rapid progress is the improvement in coherence time of the qubit due to the advancement of nanotechnology.
-However, the current status of the quantum circuit is still far from the real implementation.
-We must accelerate the pace of research and development toward the truly faulttolerant quantum comput.
+The research of quantum computers has been very active during recent years.
+One of the reasons for the rapid progress is the improvement in coherence time of the qubit due to the advancement of nanotechnology.
+However, the current status of the quantum circuit has not yet attained its full implementation.
+We must accelerate the pace of research and development toward the truly fault-tolerant quantum computer.

 Research Content